 Trying AC at a DC-only charger or vice versa

 Some chargers only have DC (CCS2) cables, others only AC (Type 2).
 If you grab the wrong cable type, it either will not fit or will charge at a completely different speed than you expected.
-The iX3's charge port on the left rear fender accepts both, but they serve different purposes.
+The iX3's charge port accepts both, but they serve different purposes.

 Cable too short to reach the charge port

-The iX3's charge port is on the left rear fender.
+The iX3's charge port is on the right rear side of the vehicle.
 If you pull into the charging bay with the port on the wrong side, the cable may not reach.
 This is not a connector problem, but it looks like one when you are struggling with the cable.

 Connector or port physically obstructed